 Welcome to the Port Mann/Highway 1 Improvement Project

-The Port Mann/Highway 1 Improvement Project (PMH1 Project) includes construction of a new 10-lane Port Mann Bridge (the widest bridge in the world), 37 kilometres of highway widening from Vancouver to Langley, including 30 kilometres of new HOV lanes, and the replacement of nine highway interchanges.
+The Port Mann/Highway 1 Improvement Project (PMH1 Project) includes construction of a new 10-lane Port Mann Bridge, 37 kilometres of highway widening from Vancouver to Langley, including 30 kilometres of new HOV lanes, and the replacement of nine highway interchanges.
 These improvements will significantly reduce congestion and travel times along the Lower Mainland’s busiest and most congested highway.

 Eight lanes on the new bridge opened to traffic December 1, 2012, significantly expanding the capacity of the existing five-lane bridge, and removing major highway congestion points at either end of the bridge.

 With these improvements complete, drivers are now experiencing significant time savings.
 These improvements also make transit service across the bridge possible for the first time in a generation.
 The new ExpressBus service, a joint initiative of the Province and TransLink, now connects Langley to Burnaby in less than 25 minutes.

 For additional information about the PMH1 Improvement Project, please visit Project Overview